nimiq/nimiq.github.io/tutorials/basics-5-identicons.md

 <script type="module">
 ```

-## An identicon for our own wallet address
+## An Identicon for our own wallet address

-To use the lib, we get the user-friendly address of our wallet and create an identicon for it.
+To use the lib, we get the user-friendly address of our wallet and create an Identicon for it.
 It's three new lines of code in `start()`:

 ```javascript